BoDonkey/mermaid-extension/README.md

 ## 📚 Learn More

 - [Mermaid Documentation](https://mermaid.js.org) - Complete diagram syntax reference
-- [ApostropheCMS Docs](https://v3.docs.apostrophecms.org) - Learn more about the CMS
+- [ApostropheCMS Docs](https://docs.apostrophecms.org) - Learn more about the CMS
 - [Astro Docs](https://docs.astro.build) - Modern frontend framework
-- [Demo Gallery](#) - See real examples in action

 ## 📄 License

 MIT License - Use it anywhere, build amazing things!

 ---

 <div align="center">
   <strong>Ready to make your content more visual and engaging?</strong><br>
-  <code>npm install @bodonkey/mermaid-extension</code>
+  <code>npm install @bodonkey/mermaid-extension</code><br>
+  🐴 Made with hoofy tip-taps by BoDonkey.<br>
+  If you find this module helpful, please consider giving it a ⭐ on <a href="https://github.com/BoDonkey/mermaid-extension">GitHub!</a>
 </div>